-1. Normally Junior or Senior class standing (may include selected sophomores)
+- Normally junior or senior class standing (may include selected sophomores)

 Registration and Credit

-2. The intern will be enrolled under a department course of PSYC 395 or INTD 395 and will earn a total of 3-12 credits according to the contract negotiated and the contract hour chart listed below.
+- The intern will be enrolled under a department course of PSYC 395 and will earn a total of 3-12 credits according to the contract negotiated and the contract hour chart listed below.

-3. Failure to complete all requirements for the internship will lead to an incomplete or unsatisfactory grade to be given by the faculty director.
+- Failure to complete all requirements for the internship will lead to an incomplete or unsatisfactory grade from the faculty director.

-5. The maximum number of internship credits which may be applied toward requirements in the major will be six credits or less, as determined by the major department.
-The maximum number of internship credits allowed in a minor will be three credits, unless the internship is a specified requirement in the minor.
+- The maximum number of internship credits that can be applied toward requirements in the major is six credits or less, as determined by the major department.
+The maximum number of internship credits allowed in a minor is three credits, unless the internship is a specified requirement in the minor.

 - The maximum number of internship credits allowed for the degree is 15.